glowbuzzer/gbr/examples/stewart_platform/README.md

-# Glowbuzzer React Staubli Example
+# Glowbuzzer Stewart Platform Example

 This example demonstrates a robot application using the Glowbuzzer React framework.
 The application has a single robot kinematics configuration using a 6-DOF Stewart Platform kinematics algo.